Tottenham Manager, Mauricio Pochettino talked about the club plans in this transfer window to update the fans.

 “Maybe in the last five minutes since we came into this press conference who knows (laughs).
 But when we stepped into this room nothing close”

-The Spurs boss was also asked about the possibility of signing Bordeaux attacker Malcom, who neighbors Arsenal are also reportedly interested in, but he decides to be silent.
+The Spurs boss was also asked about the possibility of signing Bordeaux attacker Malcolm, who neighbours Arsenal are also reportedly interested in, but he decides to be silent.

-“That is another rumor.
-Look there is a lot of rumors in the media,” he said.
+“That is another rumour.
+Look there is a lot of rumours in the media,” he said.
 “I think you know how the business is today.
 I think Tottenham is a club that in three and a half years I’ve seen a minimum of 100 names and in the end, we sign a few.”

 On the transfer window, he added: “I’m not concerned, I’m not worried.
 We’re working.
 We’re awake to the market.
 If something is available on terms we can take, of course, we’ll do it.
 But if not, it’s difficult.”